 Breville Joule Sous Vide App

 The Joule sous vide app is impressive.
-You can easily program the temperature and time needed to cook through their sous vide recipes in the app.
+You can easily program the temperature and time needed to cook through their sous vide recipes in the smartphone app.

 - Visual Doneness – allows you to choose exactly how you want your food by displaying various doneness images on the screen.
 Joule takes care of the time and temperature to achieve the degree of cooking chosen.